Cyriaque Lamar

 It’s morning when I return to Father.
 The weather is as dreary as his disposition.

 A brave few are too disgusted to put on their best face.
-They’re the pragmatists of the bunch, I like them.
-They remind me of my mother, not that I ever knew her.
+They’re the pragmatists of the bunch; they remind me of my mother, not that I ever knew her.
 I just know she was like that.

 The queue dwindles, and it’s my turn to receive the gift of parenting.